aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Applies formats for a whole range.

+**Remarks**

 Each cell in this range will contains a [Style](../../com.aspose.cells/style) object.
 So this is a memory-consuming method.
 Please use it carefully.

 **Parameters:**
 | Parameter | Type | Description |